 Will 'The Messengers' Season 2 Happen?
 You May Need To Find A New Sci-Fi Series

 There's actually a wealth of other similar shows out there, so no matter what part of The Messengers you liked the most, there are plenty of other ways to scratch that itch.
-In fact, there are probably more options out there now than any time before — and, bonus, most of them are available on streaming services and have multiple seasons either already around or on the way.
+In fact, there are probably more options than ever before — and as a bonus, most of them are available on streaming services and have multiple seasons either already around or on the way.
 You won't even miss The Messengers after marathoning a few of these shows.

 It's one of the sneakiest surprises on the CW, but The 100 turned out to be an underrated science fiction series, and one that's started to blow up on places like Tumblr and Twitter.